The IJHRMLP is a peer-reviewed international journal that publishes abstracts with full-text articles. It publishes the following types of articles.

 Acknowledgements: Use 10.5 points (bold) for the header and 10.5 points for other texts.

 References: Use 10.5 points (All caps with bold) for the header and 10.5 points for all text.

 The author must produce photographs and graphs in any colour; diagrams MUST be drawn only in black.
-The legend and any footnote for each figure should be typed below the figure.
+The legend and footnote for each Figure should be typed below the Figure.
 If photographs of patients are used, either the subjects are not identifiable, or their pictures must be accompanied by written informed consent to use the images for publication in a scientific journal.
 Photographs must be clear and sharp.

 It should be arranged in the following order: Title, Abstract, Keywords, Introduction, Material and Methods, Results, Discussion, Limitations, Conclusion and References.
 However, the title page should mention the left-out issues [Acknowledgements, Conflict of Interest, Contribution of Authors, and ethical clearance].

 The abstract of an original research paper must be structured, and this should not be more than 250 words and should be arranged in the following order:

 Background and aims: One or two sentences.
 Material and methods: The method adopted in the investigation should be apparent and precise.
 Results: The findings of the research.
 Conclusion: Final, conclusive statements on the work.